brock002/ScoreMate-PWA/notes.md

 ## TODO:

--   check icon license
+-   add about, feedback pages
 -   try different fonts
 -   find tooltips for mobile UI
--   improve light theme card color
--   improve first time load
 -   Data Export and Sharing: Export game data or share score summaries with fellow players via email or messaging apps.
 This feature facilitates post-game analysis and allows players to revisit memorable moments from their gaming sessions.
 -   Sync Across Devices: Synchronize game progress and scores across multiple devices, enabling seamless transitions between smartphones, tablets, and other compatible gadgets.
 -   Multi-Game Support: Seamlessly switch between different card games within the app.
-Whether you're playing one game for an entire session or switching between multiple games, CardScore Tracker adapts to your needs.
+Whether you're playing one game for an entire session or switching between multiple games, Score Mate adapts to your needs.
 -   Player Profiles: Create profiles for each player, including customizable avatars or icons for easy identification.
 Store player information and track individual performance over time.

 ---